kurokobo/awx-on-k3s/rulebooks/README.md

 4sIZrWXi**************8xChmahb
 ```

-To register the token on EDA Controller, in the Web UI for EDA Controller, open `User details` page (accessible by user icon at the upper right corner), follow to the `Controller Tokens` tab, and then click `Create controller token` button.
+To register the token on EDA Server, in the Web UI for EDA Server, open `User details` page (accessible by user icon at the upper right corner), follow to the `Controller Tokens` tab, and then click `Create controller token` button.

 Fill the form as follows, then click `Create controller token` button on the bottom of the page: